Azure/azure-batch-apps-python/samples/imagemagick_sample/README.rst

 		* TIMEOUT: The length of time you would like the script to continue monitoring a job once it's submitted, until it completes.
 The default is set to an hour.
 		* DOWNLOAD_DIR: The path to the output location.
-		* ASSET_DIR: The path to the folder containing the images you want to upload.
+		* ASSET_DIR: The path to the folder containing the images you want to upload to be resized.
-		* ENDPOINT: Login to `MissionControl <https://manage.batchapps.windows.net/>`_ with your Microsoft Account.
-Select your service under the Services page.
-Copy the service URL from the clipboard.
+		* ENDPOINT: Log in to the `Batch Apps Portal <https://manage.batchapps.windows.net/>`_ with your Microsoft Account.
+Select your service under the Services page and in the details you will find the service endpoint URL.
-		* CLIENT_ID & REDIRECT_URI: Navigate, and sign in to the Azure Management Portal.
-Click Active Directory, click the directory, click the application you have registered.
-The client_id and redirect_uri can be found under the 'Configure' tab.
+		* ACCOUNT_ID & ACCOUNT_KEY: Select your service in the `Batch Apps Portal <https://manage.batchapps.windows.net/>`_.
+You can find these details when you create an Unattended Account for the service.

-	2. Optional: By default, this sample downloads tasks as they complete.
-If you would like to also download the final job output once the the job has completed, ensure the appropriate line of code has been uncommented in the _check_job_stopped() function.
+	2. Optional: By default, this sample downloads task outputs as they complete.
+If you would like to also download the final job output once the the job has completed, set DOWNLOAD_OUTPUT to ``True``.

 	3. Run the sample by right-clicking on ImageProcessingSample.py and clicking on Start Without Debugging, or alternatively, click the Start button in the tool shelf (make sure the ImageProcessingSample is set as the startup file).
 Your job should be submitted to the Batch service, and you should be able